mcci-catena/docker-iot-dashboard/README.md

 This prototype still requires that you set up the database and the grafana dashboards manually, but we hope to add a reasonable set of initial files in the next release.

 ## Acknowledgements
-This builds on work done by Johan Stokking of (The Things Network)[www.thethingsnetwork.org] for the staging environment.
-Additional adaptation done by Terry Moore of (MCCI)[www.mcci.com].
+This builds on work done by Johan Stokking of [The Things Network](www.thethingsnetwork.org) for the staging environment.
+Additional adaptation done by Terry Moore of [MCCI](www.mcci.com).